alokkumar-dotcom/alokkumar-DataAnalyst-Internship-Portfolio/README.md

 ---

-## ⭐ Thank You
+# ⭐ Thank You

 Thank you for visiting my portfolio.

-I hope these projects demonstrate my knowledge of **Data Analytics, Business Intelligence, Data Visualization, Customer Analytics, and Statistical Analysis**.
+I hope these projects demonstrate my knowledge of:

+- Data Analytics
+- Business Intelligence
+- Data Visualization
+- Customer Analytics
+- Statistical Analysis

-Feel free to explore the project repositories, review the documentation, and connect with me on LinkedIn or Tableau Public.
+Feel free to explore the project repositories, review the documentation, and connect with me on **GitHub**, **LinkedIn**, or **Tableau Public**.